-In March 2013, the RoC signed a Memorandum of Understanding with China Communications Construction Company ("CCCC") and its subsidiary China Road and Bridge Corporation ("CRBC") for the development of a new port at Pointe Indienne.
-The port development is proposed to include a deepwater export facility for the iron ore industry and a dedicated quay for the potash and phosphate industry.
+In March 2013, the RoC signed a Memorandum of Understanding with China Communications Construction Company ("CCCC"), and its subsidiary China Road and Bridge Corporation ("CRBC"), for the development of a new multi-user port facility 9km north of the existing port of Pointe-Noire at Pointe Indienne, including a deepwater bulk export facility for the iron ore industry.
+CRBC has conducted a significant amount of work on this major project, including a feasibility study on the port development.